rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/Detailed_HPA_Setup.md

 ```

-### Step 3: Create some Triton model registry entries, or use the provided examples
+### Step 3: Create some Triton model repository entries, or use the provided examples

 A set of sample models, along with their `.pbtext` definition are provided in `./model_repository`.
 The layout structure and requirements are defined in the [Triton server docs](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md),
 and a brief introduction is also provided with the [FIL backend implementation](https://github.com/triton-inference-server/fil_backend/blob/main/README.md).